-Passive 1 (personal passive) Passive 2 Everyone was sent a brochure A brochure with a lot of useful with a lot of useful information. information was sent to everyone in the group.
-All the information was given to information. the people who had come to the casting.
+Passive 1 (personal passive) Passive 2

+Everyone was sent a brochure

+with a lot of useful information. information was sent to

+everyone in the group.

+The people were given all the All the information was given to

+information. the people who had come to the

+casting.